Writing and Grammar Assistance

 Coding, Programming, Data, Statistical, and GIS Consultations

-Book a consultation for help with statistical analyses in C++, Excel, Java, Latex, MatLab, mySQL, Python, R, SAS, SPSS, SQL, STATA, and Tableau.
+Book a consultation for help with statistical analyses in C++, Excel, Java, MatLab, mySQL, Python, R, SAS, SPSS, SQL, STATA, and Tableau.

 - Statistical analysis using statistical computing packages